 Welfare benefits cover a broader scope and include life, health, disability, and long-term care benefits, among others.
 ERISA covers the following types of welfare benefits:

 This doesn’t mean that you’re entitled to all these benefits.
 What it does mean is that when your employer offers these benefits, they must be properly managed and follow ERISA’s rules and guidelines.

 If you feel that your benefits have been violated, you can file a claim to demand proper treatment.
 The process has two basic steps:

 One key to success in filing your ERISA claim is identifying which specific rights were violated.
 This will help determine how you file your claim and what your possible remedies will be.
-A skilled employee benefits lawyer in Cleveland could help you determine if you have a viable claim.
+Skilled employee benefits lawyers in Cleveland could help you determine if you have a viable claim.

 A defined benefit plan, typically known as a pension plan, is one where the plan pays you a monthly or yearly allotment and is calculated based on a fixed formula.
 Your length of employment and last compensation, or salary level, are usually key to the formula.
 This also includes lump sum and cash balance plans.

 ERISA says that employers are not required to provide employees with defined benefit plans.
 However, if your employer does offer such a plan, it’s given the same weight as a contract, and your employer, therefore, must abide by its terms and policies.
 In other words, your employer can’t offer you a pension plan and then just decide one month that they don’t want to pay it or pay a different amount.
 They must stick to the stipulations of the plan.

 If you believe that your pension benefits have been unpaid, miscalculated, or that other terms of your pension plan have been violated, it may constitute a breach of contract and you may have the option to file a claim challenging the breach and demanding a recalculation.